frankjungdss/repdata-project2/README.md

 ### What events had the most casualties?

 The total number of casualties (fatalities and injuries) were counted from 1996 to 2011.
 Total casualties were then sorted in descending order.
-The top ten events that cause the greatest loss of life or injury are:
+The top events that cause the greatest loss of life or injury are:

 ```r